-src-dst-ip-sport-dport distribute sessions across all FPCs according to their source and destination IP address, source port, and destination port.
-This is the default load balance algorithm and represents true session-aware load balancing.
+The default load balancing method, src-dst-ip-sport-dport, distributes sessions across all FPCs according to their source and destination IP address, source port, and destination port.
+This load balancing method represents true session-aware load balancing.
 Session aware load balancing takes all session information into account when deciding where to send new sessions and where to send additional packets that are part of an already established session.